-It currently exists as a set of sculptures (Sympoetic Tools), a series of somatic exercises and improvised movements, a film (Guttural Living) and a collection of automatic writings.
+It now exists as a set of sculptures (Sympoetic Tools), a series of somatic exercises and improvised movements, a film (Guttural Living) and a collection of automatic writings.
 It was first shown at Gallery FRANK, Littleborough.

 The work is the result of an ongoing collaborative process of deconstruction, an ‘unschooling’ of the body.